 Boston University Summer Pathways in Science & Engineering for Girls May 1 deadline A summer week long program in July that explores science and engineering opportunities for rising sophomores and juniors.

-LS The Artemis Project May 1 deadline, 2013 applications available in March A 5-week summer computer science program at Boston University for girls currently in eighth grade.
+The Artemis Project May 1 deadline, 2014 applications available in late February A 5-week summer computer science program at Boston University for girls currently in eighth grade.

 Biomedical Research Institute for Secondary School Students Register April 1 - May 31 A two-day workshop at Emmanuel College in June for current sophomores and juniors.
 Learn techniques associated with research projects in neuroscience, transplant surgeries, nanotechnology, and molecular machines.
 Biomedical Institute Flyer

-LS Tech Savvy for Middle School Girls June 1 deadline A week long summer program (July 22-26) for girls currently in sixth or seventh grade that engage in hands-on activities in engineering, technology, and computer science.
+LS Tech Savvy for Middle School Girls June 1 deadline A week long summer program (July 22-26) for girls currently in sixth or seventh grade.
+Hands-on activities in engineering, technology, and computer science.
 Several Boston area universities host this program.

 SEA Semester High School Summer Programs Two 3-week summer marine science programs for sophomores, juniors, and seniors.
 Students study marine and nautical sciences in classrooms and at sea aboard sailing vessels.